 Of course, that’s the real reason why banks want a say in promoting financial literacy – because they have the most to gain.
 It’s a sad reality, but the financial services industry has the money (and the incentive) to sponsor financial literacy programs in schools and in the community.

 The default answer to fixing financial literacy is that we should teach it in school, either with a mandatory personal finance course in high school or by weaving in personal finance concepts throughout the curriculum each year.

 That presents several challenges for our education system – including the fact that few teachers are equipped with the necessary skills to teach personal finance concepts.
 Not-for-profit groups and government agencies don’t have the money or the manpower to offer resources and support to our schools.

 So that’s where the banks want to step in.
 They’ll sponsor the curriculum, put together the textbook, and send their employees to teach classes and seminars.
 But can bank-sponsored financial literacy programs actually give Canadians the outcome they’re looking for?

 No, says Rob Carrick, personal finance columnist at the Globe and Mail.
 Carrick’s definition of financial literacy is, “knowing how to be a savvy customer of bank products.”

-A recent column explains how the banks profit from bafflegab at their clients’ expense.
+In this column, Mr. Carrick explains how the banks profit from bafflegab at their clients’ expense.
 Mortgages, credit cards, mortgage life insurance, mutual fund trailer fees, hidden advice fees, and index-linked GICs – these are all ways that the financial industry use products to exploit our ignorance instead of promoting responsible lending and good saving habits.

 Should banks have a hand in promoting financial literacy?
 Sure, if you don’t mind a few foxes standing guard over the henhouse.